jacoby/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Added to make the Markdown Linter happy

 ### Day 0: January 2, 2018 (PracTimer)

 **Today's Progress**: Worked out keyboard and swipe UI for PWA version of PT